Hello Younger You

 After a certain age, many people begin to notice a tired, droopy facial appearance, characterized by loose skin around their neck, cheeks, and jaw.
 Sun exposure and an unhealthy lifestyle can accelerate this aging process, giving otherwise vibrant men and women a look that doesn’t reflect how they feel.

 This is why face lifts (or a “rhytidectomy”) have enjoyed such immense popularity in recent years, as innovative techniques emerge that provide natural, long-lasting results.
-In board-certified cosmetic surgeon Dr. Ellen Mahony, you have a doctor and advocate with whom you can discuss several different options for your facelift in the Westport and Fairfield, Connecticut, area.
+In board-certified cosmetic surgeon Dr. Ellen Mahony, you have a doctor and advocate with whom you can discuss several different options for your facelift.
 Each of them can reposition your facial skin and muscles to reverse the visible effects of aging and give you a rested, healthier look.

-Ellen can also perform other facial rejuvenation procedures, including eyelid lifts, brow lifts, and chemical peels.
+Dr. Mahony can also perform other facial rejuvenation procedures along with or after your facelift, including threadlifts, eyelid lifts, brow lifts, and chemical peels.
 You may also want to discuss the benefits of volume enhancement, through fillers, implants and soft tissue augmentation, or the innovative concept known as a “liquid facelift”.
 And, if desired, you can make a Connecticut face lift part of a more comprehensive Menopause Makeover.

 How will I know when I’m ready for a facelift?

-The recovery looks painful and long…what can I expect??
+Facelift recovery looks painful and long…what can I expect?

-I’m happy to tell you that most people who come here are feeling pretty good in 2 weeks!
+Most people who come here are feeling pretty good in 2 weeks!
 Some bruising and tightness necessarily come with the territory but pain and a lengthy recovery are unusual.
-I like everyone to wear a facial garment as much as possible for about 5-7 days, it’s removable.
-And, although I often place a drain at the time of surgery, it comes out the next day.
+Dr. Mahony likes everyone to wear a facial garment as much as possible for about 5-7 days, it’s removable.
+And, although she often places a drain at the time of surgery, it comes out the next day.
 Showering is fine the day after surgery as is washing your hair.
-For a 2 week period I like to restrict your activities to avoid bending and lifting- nothing greater than 5 pounds.
+For a 2 week period you should restrict your activities to avoid bending and lifting- nothing greater than 5 pounds.

 If I have a facelift will I look pulled or too tight?